KiClaudia/greeniguana/README.md

 # 3/4/2022
 will use one way anova to analyze glucose effects from day 0 and day 107.
-Need to also make new data table that is NOT long data and with treatment groups as G0 G107 W0 W107
+Need to also make new data table that is NOT long data and with treatment groups as G0 G107 W0 W107.
+This data is called GiWideDay0_107Data, it is in the main folder
+Made new scripts for one way ANOVA for total TRI and true TRI and mass